genarominetto/dict_to_kivy_app/README.md

 - `create_kv`: Create `.kv` files that holds the application's style and layout.
 - `create_screen_and_kv`: Generate both the screen and `.kv` files simultaneously.
 - `create_main`: Generate the main execution script for the app.

+## 🖥 Screen Properties

+For each screen in the `app_structure` dictionary, you can define the following properties:

+- `reachable_screens`: A list of screens that can be navigated to.
+- `custom_functions`: A list of custom functions or features.
+- `grid_columns`: Number of columns in the layout.
+- `color`: Background color.

 ## 🔧 Parameters